The one tool for secure AI-assisted development

 Output pinning

 Pin important output to a persistent panel at the top of the terminal.
-Stays visible as the terminal scrolls — keep AI-generated code in view while testing.
+Stays visible as the terminal scrolls, so AI-generated code stays in view while you test it.

 Smart context panel